farup/streamnaplab/README.md

 ### 3. Test with NapLab Data:

 To test and visualzie StreamMapNet with data from NapLab, you can either request an interactive job from [IDUN ](https://www.hpc.ntnu.no/idun/documentation/running-jobs/) or submit slurm jobs.
-The follwoing steps utilize interactive jobs and lauch scripts with python debugger. launch.json is provided, however the filepaths need to be changed.
+The follwoing steps utilize interactive jobs and lauch scripts with python debugger. launch_example.json is provided, copy the content and change the paths your vscode/launche.json file.

 Interactive job can be requested in the cmd:
 ```